Mishushu/Overleaf-Witcher-Analysis/README.md

 School project created on Overleaf, as an analyze of the Witcher Saga and short stories by Andrzej Sapkowski.

+The licensed project is subject to non-replication and non-modification.

-GNU AFFERO GENERAL PUBLIC LICENSE PROJECT
+GNU AFFERO GENERAL PUBLIC LICENSE

 Version 3, 19 November 2007